 Over the last few months, the 99 Days to 9/9 FASDay series of infographics created in 2017 has been re-shared on Facebook, Twitter and Tumblr.
 Some updates were made along the way, but for Days 82, 83 and 84 I changed the focus for 2018 when I came across The Canada FASD Research Network’s CanFASD Common Messages document. … Continue reading FASD: Common Messaging

-Continuing with the suggestions to change our language around FASD, Day 23 of 99 Days to FASDay focuses on parents and caregivers.
+Continuing with the suggestions to change our language around FASD, Day 23 - 25 of 99 Days to FASDay focus on how to change the conversation when we talk about alcohol, away from the shame and blame.
 I don't know about you, but I'm 50/50 on these terms.
-I've likely used one or both of the first two terms.
-I don't think I've ever used the last term.
-Have you … Continue reading Day 23 of 99 Days to FASDay: Promote Dignity
+I've likely used one or both of … Continue reading Days 23-25: Talking About Alcohol Use and Stamping Out Stigma

 This suggestion is a real surprise to me.
 I know I've used "external brain" before in describing support required for person with FASD.
 What's the thinking behind removing "external brain" from FASD language?
 The term external brain was created many years ago to give people an understanding that someone with FASD may require coaching at … Continue reading Day 22 of 99 Days to FASDay: No More External Brains Please!